migtools/mig-controller/README.md

 ### Creating a Service Account (SA) token

-For mig-controller to perform migration actions on a remote cluster, you'll need to provide:
+For mig-controller to perform migration actions on a remote cluster, you'll need to provide a valid Service Account (SA) token granting 'cluster-admin' access to the remote cluster.
-- The remote OpenShift cluster URL
-- A valid Service Account (SA) token granting 'cluster-admin' access to the remote cluster

 To configure the SA token, run the following on the remote cluster: